mia-platform/documentation/versioned_docs/version-7.x.x/release_notes/RN_v7-8/platform_7-8-1_releasenotes.md

 #### Added Crud Service support to projection on nested object

 The projection regex pattern on request JSON-Schema has been removed in order to allow the projection with _p query parameter on nested fields.
-The new version of the Crud Service is 4.1.0.
+The new version of the CRUD Service is 4.1.0.

 ### Preview Features